jameshfisher/jameshfisher.com/_posts/2017-12-02-making-public-key-in-go.md

 ---
-title: "Making a public key file in Go"
+title: Making a public key file in Go
 draft: true
+tags: []
 ---

 [I saw yesterday](/2017/11/30/asn1/) that the kinds of file that OpenSSL uses -